Our Services

 Helpful Resources

-A bipolar specialist can recheck the diagnosis, optimize mood stabilizers while limiting antidepressants, add targeted therapy and strict sleep routines, address substance use and co-occurring conditions, and use measurement-based care and early warning plans to cut relapse and suicide risk, with full next steps and when to consider lithium or urgent help detailed below.
+A bipolar specialist can re-evaluate your diagnosis, optimize mood stabilizers while limiting antidepressants, and add targeted therapy plus strict sleep routines.
+They can also address substance use and co-occurring conditions, and apply measurement-based care with early warning plans to reduce relapse and suicide risk.
+Full next steps—including when to consider lithium or seek urgent help—are detailed below.

 If you're living with bipolar disorder and still experiencing mood swings, depression, irritability, or unstable energy despite treatment, you're not alone.
 Bipolar disorder can be complex, and finding the right treatment plan often takes time and careful adjustment.